vadimv/server-components/README.md

 methods allow submitting of a delayed or periodic action that can be cancelled.
 An optional schedule name parameter may be provided when creating a new schedule.
 Later this name could be used for the schedule cancellation.
-These actions will be executed in a thread from the internal thread pool, see the synchronized versions of ``accept()`` and ``acceptOptional()`` methods of the live page object accepting lambdas.
+Scheduled tasks will be executed in threads from the internal thread pool, see the synchronized versions of ``accept()`` and ``acceptOptional()`` methods of the live page object accepting lambdas.

 ### Application configuration